Photo: A view of the devastation in Gulf Port, Mississippi after Hurricane Katrina

 Wisdom.
 The Christian wisdom tradition has resources far deeper and more developed and more form fitting to needs of man’s void than the rigid lattice work of Worldview could ever aspire to.
 The thesis of this post isn’t to examine the Christian wisdom tradition.
 We will do that later.
 The simple message of this post is to help us come out from our boxes and stand on them to look over the walls we have built around us and see that there is a mighty rubble around us, a mess that “worldview” can’t fix.

-Like the scene above from Gulf Port, Mississippi after Hurricane Katrina the welt we live in is in constant flux and in many places there is no Weltanschauung, just a rubble of raging emotions or an eclectic soup of ideas.
+Not dissimilar to the scene above from Gulf Port, Mississippi after Hurricane Katrina the welt we live in is in constant flux.
+In many communities there is no Weltanschauung, just a rubble of raging emotions or an eclectic soup of ideas.
 There they don’t have a worldview because their teachers and professors and preachers have told them they “can be whatever they want to be.”
 So they are…and the next month they may identify as something different.
 Worldview therapy can’t fix this.

 The Industrial Age set the stage for a wrestlessness fueled and accelerated by our hyper-mobility and the age of technology pushes the wrestlessness deeper inside the soul so that now our view of the world shifts with a stream of clicks and likes and memes and binges and swipes left or right, a hyper-socialization.
 There’s not enough stability in the New World anymore to sustain worldviews of almost any kind in the long term.
 The only “worldviews” that seem to stand firm are those of an authoritarian bent.